Remote Atlantic Ocean rock could host migrants, UK says

 And British officials cited Australia's policy of processing asylum claims on Nauru in the South Pacific as a model for their far-flung schemes.

-The Rwanda Plan A has been pasted by human-rights groups as demonisation of vulnerable people by Britain's ruling Conservative Party, which trails in polls ahead of elections in 2024.
+The Rwanda Plan A has been pasted by human-rights groups as demonisation of vulnerable people by Britain's ruling Conservative Party, which trails in polls ahead of elections likely in 2024.

-About 15,000 people have crossed to the UK on small boats from France so far this year, down 15 percent on the same period in 2022.
+About 15,000 have crossed to the UK on small boats from France so far this year, down 15 percent on the same period in 2022.

 But arrivals to Europe are on the rise, via dangerous Mediterranean crossings and Turkey.